3 Days in Vientiane: Temples, Baguettes, and the World's Most Relaxed Capital

 Day 1: Arrival and the Mekong at Golden Hour

-Landed at Wattay Airport from Bangkok.
-The flight was 55 minutes on AirAsia — barely time to finish a coffee.
-Visa on Arrival took 15 minutes and cost $35 USD.
-Grabbed a taxi from the rank outside for 60,000 LAK.
-The entire airport-to-guesthouse journey: 12 minutes.
+Fly into Wattay Airport from Bangkok and the trip barely registers — 55 minutes on AirAsia, hardly time to finish a coffee.
+Visa on Arrival takes about 15 minutes and costs $35 USD.
+Grab a taxi from the rank outside for 60,000 LAK and the entire airport-to-guesthouse journey runs just 12 minutes.
 Vientiane might be the world's most convenient capital to arrive in.

-My guesthouse on Nokeokoummane Road cost 120,000 LAK/night ($6).
-Fan room, clean sheets, hot water that worked 70% of the time.
-Perfect.
+A guesthouse on Nokeokoummane Road runs around 120,000 LAK/night ($6).
+Fan room, clean sheets, hot water that works maybe 70% of the time.
+Perfect for what it is.

-Walked to Pha That Luang — Laos's most important monument — arriving at 4PM when the golden light makes the gold-covered stupa look like it's on fire.
+Walk to Pha That Luang — Laos's most important monument — and time it for 4PM, when the golden light makes the gold-covered stupa look like it's on fire.
 Entry: 10,000 LAK.
-The structure dates to the 3rd century, rebuilt in the 16th century, and is the symbol on the Lao national emblem.
+The structure dates to the 3rd century, was rebuilt in the 16th century, and stands as the symbol on the Lao national emblem.

-Walked to Patuxai (Victory Gate) — Vientiane's slightly confused tribute to the Arc de Triomphe, built with concrete that America funded for a new airport runway.
+From there it's a short walk to Patuxai (Victory Gate) — Vientiane's slightly confused tribute to the Arc de Triomphe, built with concrete that America funded for a new airport runway.
 The Lao government redirected it.
 The plaque essentially says "built with diverted American aid, but it's pretty, isn't it?"
-Climbed 7 stories for panoramic views.
+Climb 7 stories for panoramic views.
 3,000 LAK.

-Sunset on the Mekong riverfront.
-Sat on the promenade wall with a Beer Lao (10,000 LAK — $0.50).
-The sun dropped behind Thailand, which is visible across the river.
-The sky went through every shade of orange and pink.
-Locals jogged, kids played, and food stalls fired up their grills.
+Save sunset for the Mekong riverfront.
+Sit on the promenade wall with a Beer Lao (10,000 LAK — $0.50) and watch the sun drop behind Thailand, visible right across the river.
+The sky moves through every shade of orange and pink.
+Locals jog, kids play, and food stalls fire up their grills.

 Verdict: Vientiane's evening energy is gentle and genuine.
 No hustle.
 No hassle.
 Just river, food, and light.